 Save time and money

 Thanks to Big Data, buyers have more information to decide which floor interests them the most.
-Potentially, the final decision will always be faster and more accurate, saving time and money that this means for all parties involved in the sale.
+Potentially, the final decision will always be faster and more accurate, saving time and money than this means for all parties involved in the sale.